PMKielstra/EscapeIDSO/docs/Checklist.md

 * A TV or a projector with speakers for playing the intro video, plus whatever other tech is needed to make it work.
 This will probably require a fifth computer.
 The video does not have captions, so audio must be clear and loud.

-* A hard copy printout of the hints and solutions PDF, or, at the very least, a reliable digital way of accessing it.
+* A hard copy printout of the solutions PDF, or, at the very least, a reliable digital way of accessing it.

 ## Before the day